amandakys/portfolio-private/content/blog/improbable/index.md

 #### SCALABLE SEARCH

-Following the redesign of the Console to support large numbers of deployments, a need for the ability to search and filter these deployments quickly became evident.
+Following the redesign of the Console to support large numbers of deployments (10,000+), a need for the ability to search and filter these deployments quickly became evident.

 I worked with the API team to design compatible server side filtering functionality.
 I researched and designed the UI for basic and advanced search.
 I also implemented the feature and managed the internal and external release to users.

+Some of the main design challenges I faced were centred around different user groups have very different use cases for the feature.
+For example, some users want the search to default to certain filters, while others wanted to be able to save their filters and reapply them later.
+Balancing all these requirements to build one product, required flexibility and significant testing.

 ![search.png](./search.png)